 Vroom takes a comprehensive approach to workplace health and safety of our employees.
-During 2020, efforts were largely focused on addressing the spread of COVID-19, especially given the in-person nature of the work of many of Vroom's employees, including our reconditioning, titling, and document support staff.
-In response to the COVID-19 disruptions, we implemented a number of measures to protect the health and safety of our workforce.
-We also are committed to the overall wellbeing of our employees, particularly as they deal with the challenges both at work and at home created by the COVID-19 pandemic.
+We continue our commitment to the overall wellbeing of our employees, particularly as they deal with the challenges both at work and at home created by the COVID-19 pandemic, as we transition to a new in-person, hybrid, and remote work environment in 2022.

 We offer a broad range of health and welfare benefits to support the health and wellbeing of our employees.
 In addition, we provide, at no cost to the employees, an Employee Assistance Program that provides confidential, professional support to help employees lead a happier and more productive life at home and at work, as well as a Work/Life Balance Program that provides guidance from specialists on balancing work/life issues such as childcare, eldercare, and financial management.
-During the pandemic, as parents worked to provide support to children who were receiving at home or hybrid education, we also introduced two supporting platforms to help navigate these challenges.
-They provide educational content, on-demand tutoring services, and assignment reviews for students of all ages.